oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 This support allows you to run the operator itself, and WebLogic domains managed by the operator with Istio sidecar injection enabled.
 It will allow you to use Istio gateways and virtual services to access applications deployed in these domains.
-If you applications have suitable tracing code in them, you will also be able to use distributed tracing, such as Jaeger, to trace requests across domains and to other components and services that have tracing enabled.
+If your applications have suitable tracing code in them, you will also be able to use distributed tracing, such as Jaeger, to trace requests across domains and to other components and services that have tracing enabled.